aws/aws-parallelcluster/docs/source/commands.rst

 Most commands provided are just wrappers around CloudFormation functions.

-.. note:: When a command is called and it starts polling for status of that call it is safe to :code:`Ctrl-C` out. you can always return to that status by calling :code:`pcluster status mycluster`
+.. note:: When a command is called and it starts polling for status of that call it is safe to :code:`Ctrl-C` out.
+You can always return to that status by calling :code:`pcluster status mycluster`

 create
 ======

 Creates a CloudFormation stack with the name :code:`parallelcluster-[stack_name]`.
 To read more about CloudFormation see :ref:`AWS CloudFormation <aws_services_cloudformation>`.

 positional arguments:
   cluster_name          create a cluster with the provided name.